joel-lbth/hdrc-architecture/docs/workshop.md

-## Data architecture of a TRE with C4 modelling language

-A workshop by Joe Leach (LB Tower Hamlets Data Architect) [🌐](https://www.uktre.org/en/latest/events/wg_workshops/2023-12-05-december-meeting/workshop-tre-c4-architecture.html
+__Data architecture of a TRE with C4 modelling language__ A workshop by Joe Leach (LB Tower Hamlets Data Architect) [🌐](https://www.uktre.org/en/latest/events/wg_workshops/2023-12-05-december-meeting/workshop-tre-c4-architecture.html
 )[📜](https://hackmd.io/U08T3tHXTo64WXXjqVLb4A?both)

 ## 📦 Dependencies

-This notebook uses [structurizr-lite](https://structurizr.com/help/lite) to work with "diagrams as code" (a similar outcome could be achieved with a combination of [quarto](https://quarto.org) and [kroki](https://kroki.io)).
-In either case, the use of [git](https://git-scm.com) is recommend to support effective version control.
+This notebook uses [structurizr-lite](https://structurizr.com/help/lite) to work with "diagrams as code" (a similar outcome, though with non-interactive diagrams, could be achieved with a combination of [quarto](https://quarto.org) and [kroki](https://kroki.io)).
+In either case, the use of [git](https://git-scm.com) supports effective version control.

-The tool is created by the author of C4, and is possibly the best implementation as it allows you to nest elements for re-using at different levels in the zoom hierarchy, plus allows you to zoom between them.
-The diagrams themselves are rendered as a localhost website on your own machine and enable you to open designs in "presentation mode" making the best use of available screen space.
+structurizr-lite is created by the author of C4, and is possibly the best implementation as it allows you to re-render nested elements at different levels in the zoom hierarchy, this means that you only need to create elements once for use in multiple views.
+The tool allows zoom traversal of nested hierarchies.

-Whilst C4 visually expresses **Context**, **Container**, and **Component**, it _doesn't_ express the **Code** element; this is becacuse this language generally describes high-level perspectives in software design.

-The **Code** perspective _is_ needed for data architecture however to show data relations.
-In cases where the lowest level _is_ rendered, UML is used.
-For describing data architecture, **Entity Relation diagrams** are used here to show data relations. [kroki](https://kroki.io) is used for rendering Entity Relation Diagrams as images using either the [dbml](https://github.com/softwaretechnik-berlin/dbml-renderer) or [erd](https://github.com/BurntSushi/erd) packages
+The design outputs are rendered as a website on your local machine, and enable you to open designs in "presentation mode" making the best use of available screen space.
+You can also export the outputs to static webpages and images.

+## 🛠️ Workshop

-## Summary
+### Summary

 This workshop will run some research questions through a draft TRE design for a HDRC (Health Determinants Research Collaborative).
 This design exposes the interfaces between architecture and trust for regulatory control of research data management.
 We will demonstrate how to: